5 Essential Leadership Principles for Success in Everything

 One of the most important leadership principles I learned from my mom is that if you put good into the world, good will come back to you.
 She was kind, compassionate, and empathetic.
 She loved her family and built strong relationships with her friends.
 She led our family by never pretending to have all the answers, but by leaning on all of us and listening to everyone’s perspectives.

 For leaders of organizations, this might mean focusing on the needs of just their own team and being relentless in serving your customers.
 If you’re a parent, it might mean being there for your kids no matter what.
-The important thing is to make sure your actions reflect your values, even if they don’t align with what everyone else thinks you should be doing.
+The important thing is to make sure your leadership style and actions reflect your values, even if they don’t align with what everyone else thinks you should be doing.

-I hope that by sharing the leadership principles my mom taught me, you will be able to take away some lessons that can help you be a better leader in your own life.
 My mom was an incredible woman who touched so many lives, and I am honored to carry on her legacy by sharing her wisdom with others.
 Though she’s gone, her influence lives on in all of us who were lucky enough to know her.
 I will miss my mom for the rest of my life, but I am so lucky, blessed, and thankful to be able to carry a part of her inside me on the rest of this journey.